HORNETJOE/Networking/README.md

  #### commercial opportunity
  The commercial opportunity that client-server offers to business and companies is a simple network connection between each client's PC to allow the exchange of data and information between each client.
  #### information sharing
- infomation sharing on a client server is very similer to peer to peer network in whihc it allows all clients on the server to communicate to each other using data and infomation which is sent to each client's PC to and from a main client called a server.
+ information sharing on a client server is very similar to peer to peer network in which it allows all clients on the server to communicate to each other using data and information which is sent to each client's PC to and from a main client called a server.
  ### cloud
 A Cloud network is a virtual network that can be accessed by an internet connection.
 This cloud network can belong to a private company or an open group and will act as a virtual network for that business with its own vital firewall, server and router.
-A could network can also be known as a internet based network.
+A could network can also be known as an internet based network.
   #### benefits
 There are many benefits of using a cloud network.
 Here are some of the benefits: